McLoughlin Canyon (Tonasket) Rock Climbing

 Also, be aware that the few remaining snags along the valley floor sometimes fall over, and no matter where you hike or climb here be alert for rattle snakes (especially from early April to late October).

-- Note to all climbers, this is both a rural neighborhood (lots of locals drive through the canyon daily), and a popular public hiking destination, so please do your best to minimize your impact and presence; pack it in/pack it out, and leave no trace.
+* Note to all climbers, this is both a rural neighborhood (lots of locals drive through the canyon daily), and a popular public hiking destination, so please do your best to minimize your impact and presence; pack it in/pack it out, and leave no trace.
 Potential route developers, please follow BLM guidelines and don't place bolts next to possible gear placements, or crowd routes too closely together, make any bolts or top anchors camouflaged, use stainless steel hardware as much as possible, and don't mix your metals, and of course, don't place permanent anchors on private property.
 Any comments and input on existing or new routes is much appreciated.

-- Note - a key to route descriptions;
+* Note - a key to route descriptions;

 The various areas open to the public and covered here include (from north to south);

 From "The Junction" in Tonasket travel south on Hwy 97 for 4 miles and turn left just before the Janis Bridge.
 Follow Janis Rd for 0.3 miles, and turn left up McLaughlin Canyon Rd.
-Park on the right after 1.6 miles (elevation 1450'), and enjoy the gentle mile long trail down the main South Canyon, which was devastated by fire in 2007, but still makes for a beautiful hike.
+Park on the right after 1.6 miles (elevation 1450'), and enjoy the gentle mile and a half long trail down the canyon to its south end.
+Devastated by fire in 2007 and 2015 it still makes for a beautiful hike.